loconsta/GoodMovieWithoutMoney/index.md

 <p align="justify"> In the second period, it seems harder to create movies as good as in the past.
 This could be due to the increasing concurrence. </p>

 ### Clustering

+<p align="justify"> Let’s perform a deeper analysis.
+We are considering clusters of pairwise rating, budget and revenue in low and high space.
+With the representation below, we report the fraction of movies over the total number of movies of a particular genre in the whole dataset.
+It is why the fractions are small, because the 4 groups do not contain a lot of data points.

+ADD IMAGE

+We can remark that for :

+* high rating - low budget:  there are more documentaries, western, war movies.
+* high rating - high budget: there are more biographies, history movies.
+There are also several adventure, sci-fi and war movies, but less than the other.
+* low rating - high budget: there are more animation, scifi, fantasy, family and action movies.
+* low rating - low budget subset there are more horror.
+There are also several documentaries, but less than the other.

+<p align="justify"> We did some statistical tests on the high rating - low budget subset vs the rest of the data on the specific genres that came out.
+We used an independent t-test as there are not the same amount of movies in the different data sets that are compared.
+The documentary and war movies are significantly greater in the low budget - high rating subsets than in the rest of the data.
+For Western, we did not reach the level of significance. </p>

 <p align="center">